 The Sedimentology, Sediment Geochemistry, and Radiocarbon Geochemistry Laboratories

-These laboratories contain standard equipment for the routine analysis of lake cores including drying ovens, a muffle furnaces, a freeze drier, microscopes, centrifuges, water baths, balances, sieves, equipment for thin-section preparation, etc. In addition, there are facilities for the analysis of smear slides, thin-sections, organic matter and carbonate content, biogenic silica, etc. The Sedimentology Laboratory has an automated magnetic susceptibility track with a Bartington Susceptibility meter and a ME2EI sensor as well as a variety of loop sensors and a number of computers (Macintosh and PCs).
-There is a full spectrum light box and digital camera for archiving core features and for measuring gray-scale and color changes.
-Facilities are available for the extraction and isolation of sediment cellulose, diatoms and pollen.
-The Sedimentology Laboratory includes a 200sq. ft. cold room for archiving samples and a supply of D-tubes for storing cores.
-There is an AMS radiocarbon preparation line in the Sediment Geochemistry Laboratory dedicated for work on lacustrine samples.
-This vacuum line can also be used to prepare samples for d13C measurements.
+The sedimentology facility at the University of Pittsburgh contains standard laboratory equipment for the routine analysis of lacustrine sediment cores including drying ovens, muffle furnaces, microscopes, centrifuges, water baths, and balances.
+The facility includes an automated magnetic susceptibility track and ME2EI sensor as well as a variety of loop sensors.
+Imaging equipment for core feature archival purposes is available and includes a full spectrum light box and camera for gray-scale and color change measurements.
+Facilities are also available for the extraction and isolation of sediment biogenic components including carbonate microfossils, diatoms, pollen, and biomarkers.
+The facility includes two 200 square foot cold rooms for sediment core storage and an AMS radiocarbon preparation line dedicated for work on lacustrine samples.